Tharun2104/Tharun2104/README.md

 ### [Image Quality Assessment](https://github.com/Tharun2104/image-quality-assessment)
 - **Technologies:** Python, Scikit-learn, Streamlit
 - **Description:** Built a classifier to evaluate image sharpness and launched a Streamlit app to assess image quality factors like blur, brightness, and contrast.
+-->
 <h2 align="center">📫 Let's Connect!</h2>
 <p align="center">
   📧 Email: <a href="mailto:tharunmogili09@gmail.com">tharunmogili09@gmail.com</a><br>
   💼 LinkedIn: <a href="https://linkedin.com/in/tharuntejamogili">linkedin.com/in/tharuntejamogili</a><br>
 </p>

-<p align="center">Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.
-Let's build something amazing together!</p>
+<p align="center">Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.</p>

 <!--
 # Hello, I'm Tharun Teja Mogili! 👋